mesoma135/flight-anomaly-app/README.md

 A **real-time, event-driven system** for tracking live flight data and detecting anomalous flight behavior using **time-series analysis, machine learning, and containerized microservices**.

-This project is designed to mirror **production-grade backend and ML workflows**, including Docker orchestration and scheduled ML pipelines.
 ---

 ## Problem Statement

 With thousands of aircraft airborne at any given moment, identifying anomalous flight behavior becomes increasingly difficult to do manually or on a flight-by-flight basis.
 While many deviations are benign, subtle or evolving, anomalies can easily be overlooked when attention is spread across large volumes of real-time flight data.

-This project aims to make it easier to surface **unusual flight patterns at scale** by programmatically analyzing historical and live flight telemetry.
+This project aims to make it easier to surface **unusual flight patterns at scale** by programmatically analyzing historical and live flight telemetry, and make it easier .
 Rather than inspecting individual flights, the system focuses on modeling *normal behavior over time* and flagging deviations automatically, allowing attention to be directed where it matters most.

-The goal here is not to replicate existing flight tracking tools, but to explore how backend systems and machine learning can be used to **augment aviation data with automated insight**, particularly when operating at a scale where manual analysis is niether practical nor effient.
 ---

 ## Inspiration